VENEERS IN PASADENA TX

 How do I maintain and take care of my Veneers?

 Veneers should be treated just like natural teeth.
 They should be brushed and flossed regularly.
 Porcelain or Composite veneers will not be damaged by brushing and flossing, although using non-abrasive toothpaste is recommended.

-Sensitivity to hot and cold may occur after placement of veneers.
+Sensitivity to hot and cold liquids and foods may occur after placement of veneers.
 This is caused by the reduction of enamel on the prepared teeth.
 Sensitivity is a very common residual effect that typically dissipates in one to two weeks.